 These changes coming soon to Minnesota are largely driven by federal policies and the Minnesota Department of Human Services has been working on the transition for some time.
 The statutory structure is already codified at Minn.
 Stat.
 Section 256B.85.
 Stay tuned for more information!

-V. John Ella is a Minnesota attorney who has represented a number of PCA businesses.
 Trepanier MacGillis Battina P.A. is a business law firm located in Minneapolis, Minnesota.
+Their business law attorneys can be reached at 612.455.0500.